Outline

 The action the user takes is the most important part of the PQL equation and, to start, it might be all you track as you move towards a more sophisticated PQL model.

-It’s likely that your teams are already thinking about the product actions that users are taking and how they correlate with the customer’s growth.
+Likely, your teams are already thinking about the product actions that users are taking and how they correlate with the customer’s growth.

-A PQL will give them a more tangible goal here, helping marketing teams optimize towards a specific action, giving customer success teams a qualifying action to work towards, and helping sales team prioritize their leads.
+A PQL will give them a more tangible goal here, helping marketing teams optimize towards a specific action, giving customer success teams a qualifying action to work towards, and helping sales prioritize their leads.

 The PQL metrics above should be tracked and, eventually, will become KPIs across the organization.
 It’s very much a team effort!

-Start by talking to your teams and customers to get a sense of what that product qualified lead could look like.
+Start by talking to your teams and customers to get a sense of what that product-qualified lead could look like.
 This anecdotal information will give you a place to start when you’re sifting through the data to identify your PQL.